menandmice/micetro_docs/guides/user-manual/dhcp_scopes.rst

 1. On the object menu, select the DHCP Server that contains the scope(s) you want to replicate.

-2. Select one or more scopes, right-click the selection and select Replicate Scope.
+2. Select one or more scopes, right-click the selection and select :guilabel:`Replicate Scope`.
 A confirmation dialog box displays.

-3. Click OK to confirm the action.
+3. Click :guilabel:`OK` to confirm the action.
 The selected scope is replicated.

 **To replicate all scopes that share a failover relationship:**

 1. On the object menu, select the DHCP Server that contains the scopes you want to replicate.

-2. Right-click a scope using the desired relationship, and select Replicate Relationship.
+2. Right-click a scope using the desired relationship, and select :guilabel:`Replicate Relationship`.
 A confirmation dialog box displays.

-3. Click OK to confirm the action.
+3. Click :guilabel:`OK` to confirm the action.
 The scopes that use the same relationship as the selected scope are replicated.
 Note that this action may take some time if multiple scopes use the relationship.

 **To replicate all failover scopes on a DHCP server:**

-1. On the object menu, right-click the DHCP Server that contains the scopes you want to replicate and select Replicate Failover Scopes from the menu.
+1. On the object menu, right-click the DHCP Server that contains the scopes you want to replicate and select :guilabel:`Replicate Failover Scopes` from the menu.
 A confirmation dialog box displays.

-2. Click OK to confirm the action.
+2. Click :guilabel:`OK` to confirm the action.
 All failover scopes on the selected server are replicated.
 Note that this action may take some time if the server contains multiple failover scopes.

 Managing Failover Relationships
 """""""""""""""""""""""""""""""